 - Poor physical security

-Many good security practices have been theoretically considered.
-These include the use of secure protocols, using a VPN, using identity management and by providing timely latest updates and patches for the gadgets.
+Experts have theoretically considered many good security practices.
+These include the use of secure protocols, using a VPN, using identity management and providing timely latest updates and patches for the gadgets.

-- At a workplace, a savvy user may manipulate the ID access process to get into a restricted area which they don’t have access to.
+- At a workplace, a savvy user may manipulate the ID access process to get into a restricted area to which they don’t have access.

-- Other than data breaches of solo users and large organizations, IoT security also includes public infrastructure such as traffic lights and power plants which may be manipulated by malicious users and disrupt day to day lives of the mass population.
+- Other than data breaches of solo users and large organizations, IoT security also includes public infrastructure such as traffic lights and power plants.
+Malicious users may manipulate these and disrupt the day-to-day lives of the mass population.

-- All the data generated by IoT devices is collected and stored to use for machine learning algorithms that use the data to create better business solutions and improve quality of life.
+- IoT devices collect all the data generated by IoT devices and store it for machine learning algorithms that use the data to create better business solutions and improve quality of life.
 The volume of this data produced is immense.

-- Users of IoT gadgets seem to not pay attention to these threats because they aren’t well aware of the technical aspects and serious nature of these vulnerabilities and attacks, or simply because they do not care enough and trust the device brand.
+- Users of IoT gadgets seem to not pay attention to these threats.
+This is because they aren’t well aware of the technical aspects and serious nature of these vulnerabilities and attacks or simply because they do not care enough and trust the device brand.

-The next few years are crucial for the development of IoT, we need to ensure that manufacturers make use of a security regulatory framework and follow a set guideline of cybersecurity standards required for IoT security.
-The myth that IoT cybersecurity is a consumer problem needs to be broken and organisations need to understand that their applications are and data are vulnerable to various kinds of cyber attacks.
-The goal to be achieved is the prevention of all kinds of attacks and not just their detection, that is the worst possible outcome as detection usually implies that the damage has been done and likely has spread.
+The next few years are crucial for the development of IoT.
+We need to ensure that manufacturers make use of a security regulatory framework and follow a set guideline of cybersecurity standards required for IoT security.
+The myth that IoT cybersecurity is a consumer problem has to vanish and organisations need to understand that their applications and data are vulnerable to various kinds of cyberattacks.
+The goal is to achieve the prevention of all kinds of attacks and not just their detection.
+That is the worst possible outcome as detection usually implies that the damage has been done and likely has spread.

-Even though most IoT security challenges are yet to be overcome, the industry has recognised these weaknesses in the devices.
+Even though we are yet to overcome most IoT security challenges, the industry has recognised these weaknesses in the devices.
 Fortunately, cybersecurity professionals are already adjusting to the new demands of this widespread network.